fiee/fiee-dorsale/README.rst

 Ideas
 -----

-* Use Django_ 1.3+’s class based views
+* Use class based views
-* Try to extract base model stuff to a mixin to ease inheritance, have a look at https://github.com/bmihelac/ (django-site-permissions and django-sites-ext)
+* Try to extract base model stuff to mixins to ease inheritance, have a look at https://github.com/bmihelac/ (django-site-permissions and django-sites-ext)
 * Add Sphinx_ docs and enhance setup.py